 The Rose Babies Birth Center: a low-intervention birthplace

 The Rose Babies Birth Center is our on-campus low-intervention birthplace.
 Here, families experience a calming, home-like environment that is free from interventions and supports physiologic birth.
 Families can relax, knowing that they will be cared for by their trusted provider and specially trained nurses within the safety net of a facility well-known for excellence in obstetric and neonatal care.
-Rose’s birth center will be the first and only accredited in-hospital birth center in Colorado.
+Rose's birth center is the first and only accredited in-hospital birth center in Colorado.

 The Rose Babies Birth Center provides:

 - Fully remodeled unit with spacious, all-private rooms